makrai/notes/akbik19-contextualized-into-static.md

 ## Evolving embeddings.
 Our dynamic aggrega-

-* Assuming that entity names are more often used in well-specified contexts, their pooled embeddings will improve as more data is processed.
-The embedding
+* Assuming that entity names are more often used in well-specified contexts, their pooled embeddings will improve as more data is processed

-## Future work.
+## Future work

 * weighted poolings of previous mentions
-  * in our pooling, all previous instances of a word are equally important.
+  * in our pooling, all previous instances of a word are equally important
-  * more recent mentions of a word such as words within the same document or news cycle may be more important for creating embeddings than mentions that
+  * more recent mentions of a word such as words within the same document or news cycle may be more important